 Research

 Our research investigates how children form, revise, and evaluate beliefs, especially in social and moral contexts.
 We examine how other’s claims influence children’s moral judgments, when children rely on their own reasoning versus others’ testimony, and how they navigate disagreement and conflicting perspectives.
 By studying children’s learning and socio-moral judgments, we aim to uncover the developmental origins of epistemic and moral virtues such as intellectual humility.
 Our work sheds light on how children learn to reason independently, engage constructively with diverse viewpoints, and become more compassionate, open-minded, and empathetic members of society.
+Click below to learn more about each study.

 How do children evaluate peers who change their beliefs or actions after learning new moral information?